-- 1. No application for a tentative tract map approval for a subdivision where a protected tree is located is considered complete unless it includes a report, in a form acceptable to the Advisory Agency and the City's Chief Forester, which pertains to preserving the tree and evaluates the subdivider's proposals for the preservation, removal, replacement or relocation of the tree.
-The report shall be prepared by a tree expert and shall include all protected trees identified pursuant to Sec.
-11.2.1.B.13. - 2.
-In the event the subdivider proposes any grading, land movement, or other activity within the drip line of a protected tree referred to in the report, or proposes to relocate or remove any protected tree, the report shall also evaluate any mitigation measures proposed by the subdivider and their anticipated effectiveness in preserving the tree.
+- 1. No application for a tentative tract map approval for a subdivision where a protected vegetation is located is considered complete unless it includes a report, in a form acceptable to the Advisory Agency and the City's Chief Forester, which pertains to preserving the tree and evaluates the subdivider's proposals for the preservation, removal, replacement or relocation of the tree.
+The report shall be prepared by a tree expert and shall include all protected vegetation identified in accordance with Sec.
+11.1.3.P.
+(Protected Vegetation Regulations) and Sec.
+11.2.1.B.13.
+(Map Requirement). - 2.
+In the event the subdivider proposes any grading, land movement, or other activity within the drip line of a protected vegetation referred to in the report, or proposes to relocate or remove any protected vegetation, the report shall also evaluate any mitigation measures proposed by the subdivider and their anticipated effectiveness in preserving the protected vegetation.